 When a court orders a parent to pay child support, it becomes a legally binding obligation.
-If a parent fails to pay, there can be severe financial consequences including garnishing the his or her wages and more.
-A good first step in understanding the process is to discuss your case with a family law attorney near you who is experienced in child support matters.
+The law supports parents collecting past due support.
+If a parent doesn't pay, they can suffer severe financial consequences.
+Talk with a family law attorney near you for legal help with a child support matter.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help